-Deploy a React app with create‑react‑app · Cloudflare Workers docs
+Deploy a React app with create‑react‑app

 Overview

-In this tutorial, we’ll use Wrangler and Cloudflare Workers to deploy and serve a static site.
-With the rise of architectures like JAMStack, static sites have become a simple, streamlined way to combine highly-available static assets with performant backend code, especially when deployed with serverless.
-Workers in particular is a great platform to deploy static sites: your application will be distributed to over 190+ locations around the world, and served directly from Cloudflare’s powerful CDN at a server incredibly close to your users.
+In this tutorial, you will use Wrangler and Cloudflare Workers to deploy and serve a static site.
+With the rise of architectures like JAMStack, static sites have become a simple, streamlined way to combine highly available static assets with performant back-end code, especially when deployed in a serverless model.
+With Workers, your application will be distributed to over 200+ locations around the world and served directly from Cloudflare’s CDN at the server closest to your users.

-One more thing before you start the tutorial: if you just want to jump straight to the code, we’ve made the final version of the codebase available on GitHub.
+If you just want to review the code used in this tutorial, the final version of the codebase is available on GitHub.
 You can take that code, customize it, and deploy it for use in your own projects.
-Happy coding!

 Prerequisites

-In addition, we’ll be using create-react-app to create the example project for this tutorial.
-No experience with React is needed, and you can easily take what you learn in this tutorial and apply it to other frameworks, such as Vue or Angular, and even static site frameworks like Gatsby, Hugo, and more.
+You will be using create-react-app to create the example project for this tutorial.
+No experience with React is needed.
+You can utilize what you learn in this tutorial and apply it to other frameworks, such as Vue or Angular, and even static site frameworks like Gatsby and Hugo.

 Create a static site

-In this tutorial, we’ll use
+In this tutorial, you will use

-create-react-app to create a simple static application.
-As previously mentioned, no experience with React is necessary, and we can create a new project directly by using
+create-react-app to build a simple static application.
+Create a new project directly by using

 npx: